Matdata-eu/expertise-graph/pages/has-duration.md

 exclude-from-graph-view:: true
 type:: #[[Property]]
-description:: years (rounded) that the job was performed
+has-description:: years (rounded) that the job was performed